-Do you miss the good old days when you used to spend about half an hour at the sink after every meal, repeatedly plunging your hands into dirty grey water while scrubbing every single plate, cup and fork?
-Of course you don’t!
-Thanks to dishwashers, most of us no longer have to worry about this, and our lives have become considerably easier as a result.
+Do you miss the good old days when you used to spend half an hour at the sink after every meal, plunging your hands into dirty water scrubbing pots, plates and cutlery?
+Of course, you don’t!
+Thanks to dishwashers, most of us no longer have to worry about this chore.
+And our lives have become considerably easier as a result.

-However, due to the importance they hold in our lives now, buying a dishwasher is becoming a lot harder every day, as more and more companies churn out different models with different strengths and weaknesses.
-How many kinds of dishwashers are out there?
-Which one is the right choice for you?
-If you’re buying a new one or replacing an old one, our dishwasher buying guide can help pick out the best dishwasher for you.
+What models are available?
+Which is the right choice for you?
+If you’re buying a new one, or replacing an old one, our dishwasher buying guide can help pick out the best dishwasher for you.

 Size of household (people)

-Once you’ve figured out what capacity dishwasher you need, the next step is to determine which dishwasher can actually fit in your house.
+Once you’ve figured out the capacity of your dishwasher, the next step is to determine which dishwasher will fit in your kitchen.